A comparison between Neumann and Steklov eigenvalues: Convex case: Thin Domains

 describes the behaviour of the functional $F(\Omega_{\epsilon})$, when $\Omega_{\epsilon}$ is a sequence of thin domains that converges to a segment in the Hausdorff sense.
 We want to study the problem of finding in which way a sequence of thin domains $\Omega_{\epsilon}$ must collapse in order to obtain the lowest possible value of the limit $F(\Omega_{\epsilon})$.
 For this reason we prove the following theorem: \begin{theorem} The minimization problem (resp. the maximization problem)

-has a solution, moreover the constant function $h\equiv 1$ is a local minimizer. \end{theorem} \begin{proof} The existence of the minimizer or the maximizer follows directly from the compactness result given in Lemma \ref{lCL} and the continuity results given in Lemma \ref{lAS} and Lemma \ref{lAN}.
+has a solution, moreover the constant function $h\equiv 1$ is a local minimizer. \end{theorem} \begin{proof} The existence of the minimizer or the maximizer follows directly from the compactness result given in Lemma \ref{lCL}, the continuity results given in Lemma \ref{lCES} and Lemma \ref{lCEN}.

-The proof of the fact that $h\equiv 1$ is a local minimizer is divided in two steps, in the first step we prove that the first optimality condition holds and in the second step we prove that the second optimality condition holds.
+The proof of the fact that $h\equiv 1$ is a local minimizer is divided in two steps where we use first and second derivative respectively.
+In the first step, using the first derivative, we prove that $h\equiv 1$ satisfies a first order optimality condition and in the second step, using second derivative, we prove that it also satisfies the second order optimality condition.
+First of all, we recall that the eigenvalues $\mu_{0,\phi}$ and $\sigma_{0,\phi}$, being the eigenvalues of a Sturm-Liouville problem, are simple eigenvalues, see e.g. \cite[chapter 5]{EgKo}.
+In particular they are twice differentiable.
 Before we start the proof we fix the notation, we consider $t>0$ a positive number, and we define the following derivatives: \begin{itemize} \item for every $\phi\in \mathcal{L}$ we define $\mu_{t,\phi}:=\mu_1(1+t\phi)$ and we denote by $u_{t,\phi}$ the corresponding eigenfunction.
 We use the following notation for the derivatives of the eigenvalues:

 and the following notation for the derivative of the eigenfunctions:

 \item for every $\phi\in \mathcal{L}$ we define $\sigma_{t,\phi}:=\sigma_1(1+t\phi)$ and we denote by $v_{t,\phi}$ the corresponding eigenfunction.
 We use the following notation for the derivatives of the eigenvalues: